davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 Now the last news we got from *Software Enterprise* does not come directly from him.
-Apparently, some backers are still in contact with him by email, and he is saying they received a letter from Philips, asking them not to use the name "Zambilight", because of similarities, in both the product's purpose, and it's name, with Philips' trademarked Ambilight.
+Apparently, some backers are still in contact with him by email, and he is saying they received a letter from Philips, asking them not to use the name "Zambilight", because of similarities, in both the product's purpose, and its name, with Philips' trademarked Ambilight.
 [The information was apparently also relayed by a Dutch website, claiming they have Philips' letter in their possession (but not releasing it